 A Summer 2022 Story+ team expanded the team’s research to include voices from the BIPOC community living with a disability, and, in 2021-2022, the team is developing a Massive Open Online Course that examines the intersections of disability, race, ethnicity, socioeconomic status and human rights among people with disabilities across North Carolina.
 Ultimately, this body of research is designed to create community, ensure visibility and bring about policy change for people living with disabilities in North Carolina and beyond.

 Fall 2020 – Summer 2021

-See related team, Intersections of Race, Justice and Disability in North Carolina (2021-2022).
+See related Story+ summer project, What's Past is Prologue: Exploring the Intersectionality Between Race, Justice and Disability in North Carolina (2021).

 - Michel Landry, School of Medicine

 - Marion Quirici, Arts & Sciences-Thompson Writing Program